makerdao/dss-charter/README.md

 - `Peace`: minimal collateralization ratio (for vaults in unpermissioned ilks).
 - `peace`: per user minimal collateralization ratio (for vaults in permissioned ilks).
 - `uline` : per user debt ceiling for a specific ilk (for permissioned ilks).
+- `rollable` : whether a vault can move debt to another vault without paying origination fees (for vaults in permissioned ilks).

 ### Proxy Actions